 - The sixth season of 24 was heavily panned, making many, even hardcore fans, think maybe the show ran its course.
 The seventh season, beginning with 24:Redemption has won back the old fans and even a fair share of new ones along with the highest ratings ever for the series.

 - Law & Order wins back its fans at regular intervals.
 But then, after nearly 20 years on the air, that should be expected.

-- Similarly, Saturday Night Live has had several periods where everyone hated it, until new talent (most notably Eddie Murphy in the early '80s) brings it back into the public's good graces.
+- Similarly, Saturday Night Live has had several periods where everyone hated it, until new talent (most notably Eddie Murphy in the early '80s and Will Ferrell in the mid '90s) brings it back into the public's good graces.

-- The 2005 reboot of Doctor Who was a resounding triumph for the Britain's biggest sci-fi hero following the series' ignominious death back in 1989 and the failed pilot on Fox.
+- The 2005 reboot was a resounding triumph for the Britain's biggest sci-fi hero following the series' ignominious death back in 1989 and the failed pilot on Fox.

 - The first post-SG-1 Stargate Verse movie The Ark of Truth was considered by some to be blah at best.
 However, it seems everyone loved Stargate Continuum.

 - Power Rangers in Space won back old fans of Power Rangers lost after Power Rangers Turbo, as well as new ones